-SAP EDI systems can be configured and customized to handle various different communication protocols such as email, AS2, and FTP.
+SAP EDI systems can be configured and customized to handle various communication protocols such as email, AS2, and FTP.
 SAP EDI also supports various EDI formatting options, such as ANSI X12 and EDIFACT, and offers an EDI converter tool to simplify conversions between Idoc Types and the traditional EDI format..

 Main Phases of EDI Communication in SAP